Equivariant instanton homology: Orientation reversal and equivariant cohomology

 Now if $\pi$ is a regular perturbation on $Y$, then the same perturbation is regular on $\overline Y$.
 Using the time-reversal symmetry $\mathbb R \times \overline Y \cong \mathbb R \times Y$, if $\mathbf{A}$ is a connection on the latter going from critical orbits $\alpha$ to $\beta$, then it is sent to a connection $\overline{\mathbf{A}}$ going from $\beta$ to $\alpha$ on $\mathbb R \times \overline Y$; in particular, the indices of the corresponding deformation operators are equal: $\text{ind}(Q^\nu_{\mathbf{A},\pi}) = \text{ind}(Q^\nu_{\overline{\mathbf{A}},\pi})$.
 Recalling the definition of grading from Definition \ref{grading}, we see that In particular, if $\beta$ is the trivial connection, we see that $i_{\overline Y}(\alpha) = -i_Y(\alpha) - \dim \alpha$.
 Thus the graded basis for $DCI(Y)^\vee$ described above is precisely a graded basis for $DCI(\overline Y)$.

-Furthermore, this time-reversal symmetry gives isomorphisms Following this isomorphism, we may use the same coherent family of homotopies to define $DCI(\overline Y)$ as for $DCI(Y)$.
+Furthermore, this time-reversal symmetry gives isomorphisms Following this isomorphism, we may use the same basepoints $b_\alpha, q_\alpha$ and chain homotopies $h_\alpha$ to define $DCI(\overline Y)$ as for $DCI(Y)$.
 Once we do this, we have equalities of the operators

 Therefore the isomorphism of graded vector spaces $DCI(Y)^\vee \cong DCI(\overline Y)$ described above, which also preserves the $\Lambda(u)$-action, is in fact an isomorphism of chain complexes. \end{proof}